listenzcc/keras_datasets/README.md

 Downloading the keras datasets is too hard inside the wall, it is the sole purpose of doing this.

-Full documents can be found at [Keras Documentation - Datasets](https://keras.io/datasets/)
+Full documents can be found at https://keras.io/datasets/

+Dataset can be accessed from https://pan.baidu.com/s/1Btq5_RsCCItsviWV-UzVjg
+Access code is: `txub`

+`Please contact me if there are any Intelligent Property Issue concerns raised by this respository.` `And I will close this repository immediately.`

 ***